M-Mueller/mattermost-poll/README.md

 - `--public`: Show who voted for what at the end of the poll
 - `--votes=X`: Allows users to place a total of *X* votes.
 Default is 1.
 Each individual option can still only be voted once.
 - `--bars`: Show results as a bar chart at the end of the poll.
+- `--locale=X`: Use a specific locale for the poll.
+Supported values are en and de.
+By default it's the users language.

 ## Help